We may earn commission from affiliate links →

 14. Greece’s landscape is not just sea and beaches; the country features over 80% of mountainous terrain.

-15. The country’s highest mountain is Mount Olympus, rising to 2,917 meters above sea level.
+15. Mount Olympus is the country’s highest mountain, rising to 2,917 meters above sea level.
 Another well-known mountain peak is Mount Parnassus.

 16. Greece is a popular ski destination, with dozen of exclusive ski resorts… In fact, Greece sees a lot of snow during the winter.